 Finding and mastering a trading niche is the most important step to finding consistent results in your trading.
 There are thousands of strategies out there and can be quite overwhelming for new traders.
-Your quest is to find just one strategy that can consistently generate you income.
+Your quest is to find just one strategy that can consistently generate income for you.

 In order to extract consistent income from the stock market, you need to know HOW to find and master a niche.
-We will go into more depth in this topic in tonight’s live webinar (register here if you haven’t already).
 Let’s discuss how you can find your trading niche, and what you need to consider when figuring out which niche to master:

-Find A Strategy That Suits Your Time Lifestyle and Personality
+Find A Strategy That Suits Your Lifestyle and Personality

 In order to find the best trading niche for yourself, you need to be very self-aware and know your strengths and weaknesses.
 The reality is you will have trouble executing some strategies because your personality is not the right fit for it.
 Some trading strategies require you to be in front of the computer to enter or exit stocks during the market open.

 This will not be realistic if you have other commitments during market hours.
 For example, let’s look at the quick pullback day trading strategy.
 If you are not a quick and decisive person, you may not be able to execute this strategy successfully.
 You are usually trading volatile stocks with this strategy, and if you cannot react fast enough, you will mistime the entry.

 You could have the right personality for trading this setup, but if you work as a full-time doctor you will not have the flexibility to be in front of a computer during the open.
 Swing trading would be a better style of trading suited for you.
 You need to know yourself and find a strategy that you can execute with an edge.

 This is NOT an overnight process, and it requires experimentation.
 However, once you find a profitable strategy you can execute, you have already done better than 95% of other traders who try this.